-We have scanned the conformational space of the NSAIDs: Niflumic [2-3((3-trifluoromethyl)phenylamino)-3-pyridinecarboxylic acid], Diclofenac {[2-(2,6-dichlorophenyl) amino]-benzeneacetic acid} and Indometacine [1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid] acids drugs using molecular dynamics.
-We completed these analysis with density calculations optimizing the lowest-energy conformer's geometry for each simulated species.
+We have scanned the conformational space of the following NSAIDs: Niflumic $[2-3((3-trifluoromethyl)phenylamino)-3-pyridinecarboxylic acid], Diclofenac {<math>[2-(2,6-dichlorophenyl) amino]-benzeneacetic acid} and Indometacine [1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid] acids drugs using molecular dynamics considering water as solvent.
+We completed these analyses with density calculations optimizing the lowest-energy conformer's geometry for each simulated species.$

 Through the analysis of the topological properties of the three molecules it was shown that the C-C, C-N and C-H ring bonds in all the structures are typical of covalent interactions and that the C-F and C-Cl bonds are of intermediate character.
 The C=O and O-H bonds in the carboxylate groups are strong shared interactions.
-Two hydrogen bonds are localized in the Niflumic acid between $N_9$ -H22 and O16-H19 while the N-H and O-H bonds in this acid are of the covalent type.
+Two hydrogen bonds are localized in the Niflumic acid between N9-H22 and O16-H19 while the N-H and O-H bonds in this acid are of the covalent type.

-Plot analyses for the Laplacian distribution in the Niflumic, Diclofenac and Indometacine acids show that, unlike the charge sharing concentration between the atoms as found in C-H, C-C, C-N bonds, the regions for the $N_9$ -H22 and O16-H19 interactions are largely localized within the hydrogen basins pointing to a probably molecular planar structure.
+Plot analyses for the Laplacian distribution in the Niflumic, Diclofenac and Indometacine acids show that, unlike the charge sharing concentration between the atoms as found in C-H, C-C, C-N bonds, the regions for the N9-H22 and O{16} -H19 interactions are largely localized within the hydrogen basins pointing to a probably molecular planar structure.

 A remarkable result of this work, merging from the MEPs and NBCP analysis, is that the carboxylate group of the NSAIDs studied here play a key role for a successful interaction with the enzyme producing prostaglandins in the human body.
+These results will be reinforced with further studies considering the interactions of the NSAIDs with the receptor site.